jtgry/hartwell/content/_index.md

 blocks:
 - template: block-feature
   heading: Welcome to Hartwell
-  content: 'Hi, my name is **Jamie Sharpe**, and I’m excited to share my love of music
+  content: Hi, my name is **Jamie Sharpe**, and I’m excited to share my love of music
-    with you.'
+    with you.
 - template: block-image
   heading: Creative Sounds
   image: "/uploads/DSC_3516-1.jpg"